 Cisco logo hidden meaning: Not only is the company Cisco an hommage to it’s founding city, San Francisco, the logo also contains another reference to the city.
 The vertical bars were designed to represent the two towers of the Golden Gate Bridge.

-McDonald’s logo hidden meaning: Most people know that McDonald’s arches is the letter M but it also has another meaning according to design consultant and psychologist Louis Cheskin.
-When McDonald’s wanted to change their logo in the 1960’s, Cheskin convinced them to keep their logo by stating that customers unconsciously see a pair of nourishing breasts.
+McDonald’s logo hidden meaning: Most people know that McDonald’s arches are the letter M but it also has another meaning according to design consultant and psychologist Louis Cheskin.
+When McDonald’s wanted to change its logo in the 1960s, Cheskin convinced them to keep their logo by stating that customers unconsciously see a pair of nourishing breasts.